-Daymond John can currently be seen on ABC’s four-time Emmy Award winning television series “Shark Tank”which begins its 10th season on Sunday night, October 7th.
-In addition to his wildly successful role on “Shark Tank,” John is a two-time New York Times best selling author who also was named a Presidential Ambassador for Global Entrepreneurship under the Obama Administration for his relentless commitment to promoting and supporting entrepreneurs.
+Daymond John can currently be seen on ABC’s four-time Emmy Award winning television series “Shark Tank” which will begin its 11th season this fall on ABC.
+In addition to his wildly successful role on “Shark Tank,” John is a two-time New York Times bestselling author who also was named a Presidential Ambassador for Global Entrepreneurship under the Obama Administration for his relentless commitment to promoting and supporting entrepreneurs.

 From the streets of Hollis, Queens, John started a global movement from the basement of his mother’s house by capitalizing on the then fledgling hip-hop culture.
 John initially made his mark as the entrepreneur and branding expert behind the groundbreaking lifestyle brand, FUBU, which eclipsed more than $6 billion in global retail sales.
 Today, the streetwear market that FUBU pioneered is a $20 billion industry.

-Earlier this year, John released his fourth book, “Rise and Grind” which became an instant New York Times bestseller.
-The book takes an up-close look at the hard-charging routines and winning secrets of individuals who have risen to the challenges in their lives and grinded their way to the very tops of their fields.
-An accomplished author, his previous book (“The Power of Broke”) also landed on the New York Times bestsellers list, and also won the 2017 NAACP Image Award for “Outstanding Literary Work – Instructional.”
+A celebrated author who continues to battle dyslexia, John has written four books including his 2018 release, “Rise and Grind” which became an instant New York Times bestseller.
+His previous book (“The Power of Broke”) also landed on the New York Times bestsellers list, and also won the 2017 NAACP Image Award for “Outstanding Literary Work – Instructional.”